 Buckwheat pillows are very different from what some expect a pillow to be.
 Because of this, many first-time users form negative impressions as soon as the pillow arrives in the mail.
-They do not give it a chance.
+Give it a chance!

 Buckwheat pillows definitely take some getting used to.
 I wasn’t convinced my first one would work for me, because it was so different from the squishy soft pillows I’d grown up with.
 Thankfully, I acclimated and I sleep better than ever.

 Wait!
 What about the ADVANTAGES of buckwheat pillows?

 I’ve told you all about the disadvantages of buckwheat pillows… Let’s not forget about their benefits!
 Read More: The 3 Benefits of a Buckwheat Pillow (What Convinced Me to Switch)

 Consider trying Hullo buckwheat pillow.